 The following years saw the resolution and assimilation of disparate influences, the revision or withdrawal of several early works, and the eventual emergence of an uncompromising individual voice.

-A commission from Arcko's artistic director resulted in the premiere of ...like a Maelstrom (Double Concerto) with the Arcko Symphonic Ensemble, featuring soloists Peter Dumsday (piano) & Bruno Siketa (trumpet) and small orchestra as part of a Composer Portrait Concert in Melbourne in February 2015.
-This concert also included the premieres of Proxima (Silo String Quartet, with Aaron Barnden & Atilla Kuti - violins, Phoebe Green - viola, Caerwen Martin - 'cello), The Palest Light (Timothy Phillips - glockenspiel), & Torque (Phoebe Green - viola).
+A commission from Arcko's artistic director Timothy Phillips resulted in the premiere of ...like a Maelstrom (Double Concerto) with Arcko Symphonic Ensemble, featuring soloists Peter Dumsday (piano) & Bruno Siketa (trumpet), as part of a Composer Portrait Concert in Melbourne in February 2015.
+The portrait concert also included the premieres of Proxima (Silo String Quartet, with Aaron Barnden & Atilla Kuti - violins, Phoebe Green - viola, Caerwen Martin - 'cello), The Palest Light (Timothy Phillips - glockenspiel), & Torque (Phoebe Green - viola).
+A CD is available through Crackbell Records.

-Other recent premieres include movements I, V, and IX from Figuration in Search of Identity (James Townsend, Madi Chwasta & Mathew Levy - percussion: Melbourne, May 2017), Contretemps (Peter Dumsday - piano: Melbourne, December 2016), and re-fract (Michael Kieran Harvey - piano: Sydney, September 2016).
+Other recent premieres include Repose (for Absent Friends) (Michael Kieran Harvey - piano: Melbourne, April 2018), movements I, V, and IX from Figuration in Search of Identity (James Townsend, Madi Chwasta & Mathew Levy - percussion: Melbourne, May 2017), Contretemps (Peter Dumsday - piano: Melbourne, December 2016), and re-fract (Michael Kieran Harvey - piano: Sydney, September 2016).

 Others to have commissioned, performed, and/or recorded works include ELISION Ensemble, Speak Percussion, Libra Ensemble, Smash Ensemble, Six Degrees Ensemble, Topology, Duo Contemporain, Ensemble Traiect, Trio Altrove 1.3, the New York Miniaturist Ensemble, Pedro Carneiro, Mario Teixeira, Barrie Webb, Peter Neville, Carl Rosman, Michael Kieran Harvey, Sisco Aparici, John McMurtery, Marshall McGuire, Geoffrey Morris, Michael Hooper, Carla Rees & David Black, Brigid Burke & David McNicol, Elizabeth Barcan, Stefano Cardi, Norio Sato, and Anne Norman.